CloudProtectNinja/MicrosoftCloudSecurity/README.md

 <!-- OVERVIEW -->
 ## Overview

 In this repository, you can find a collection of best practices regarding security and compliance in the Microsoft 365 and Azure cloud.
-In particular, I am focusing on Azure AD, Microsoft 365 Defender, Sentinel and Purview.
+In particular, I am focusing on Entra ID, Microsoft 365 Defender, Sentinel and Purview.

 The repository is part of my blog.
 For example, I am using the repository to share useful PowerShell scripts that I develop as part of new blog posts.